ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

       version: '10'
 ```

-The key `regexp` represents the regular expression of a tree node.
-The name of key is same as the dictionary key.
-The `name` and `version` is user-defined attributions in the dicitionary.
-The `versions` (which can be any name that not appear in attributions or the key) indicates the children nodes of this tree.

-**Back Reference**
+This config consists of a list of RegExpTree nodes.
+Each node has following structure:

+- **regexp** means the regular expression of this node.
+- **user defined attributions** is a list of dictionary attributions defined in the dictionary structure.
+In this case, we have two attributions: `name` and `version`.
+The first nodes have the both attributions.
+The second node only have `name` attribution, because the `version` is defined in the children nodes.
-The value of an attribution could contain a back reference which refers to a capture group of the matched regular expression.
+  - The value of an attribution could contain a **back reference** which refers to a capture group of the matched regular expression.
 Reference number ranges from 1 to 9 and writes as `$1` or `\1`.
 During the query execution, the back reference in the value will be replaced by the matched capture group.

-**Query**
+- **children nodes** is the secondary layer of the RegExpTree nodes, which also contains a list of RegExpTree nodes.
+If a string matches a regexp node in the first layer, the dictionary will check if the string matches the children nodes of it.
+If it matches, we assign the attributions of the matching nodes.
+If two or more nodes define the same attribution, chilren nodes have more priority.
+  - the name of **children nodes** in yaml files can be arbitrary.

-Due to the specialty of Regexp Tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull` work with it.
+Due to the specialty of Regexp Tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.

 Example: